akeneo/pim-helpcenter/content/updates/04-2020/4-rules-engine-new-actions-and-improvements.md

 # Rules engine new actions and improvements

 ## Calculate attribute values
-::: meta-data type="New" features="Rules engine, Productivity, Automation" available="9th of April" link-to-doc="../articles/get-started-with-the-rules-engine.html#calculate"
+::: meta-data type="New" features="Rules engine, Productivity, Automation" available="early April" link-to-doc="../articles/get-started-with-the-rules-engine.html#calculate"
 :::

 **From complexed to simple calculations, the `Calculate` rule action enables you to do mathematical operations to fill in attributes based on other attribute values**.
 Multiply your length, width and height attributes to get a volume, or create a more complex calculation to forecast your margin.